 Police say at least 3 people are dead, 4 hurt in the latest California mass shooting

-LOS ANGELES — At least three people were killed and four others were wounded in a shooting in Los Angeles early Saturday morning,
+LOS ANGELES — Three people were killed and four others were wounded in a shooting at a short-term rental home in California area early Saturday morning, police said.

+The shooting occurred about 2:30 a.m. in Beverly Crest, an upscale Los Angeles neighborhood.

+Sgt.
+Frank Preciado of the Los Angeles Police Department said earlier Saturday that the three people who were killed were inside a vehicle.

 For the third straight year, the U.S. in 2022 recorded over 600 mass shootings in which at least four people were killed or injured, according to the Gun Violence Archive.